Sl0thie/Objectives/OutlookObjectives/Docs/ObjectModel.md

 ##### Summary

-The WorkType to be review or modified.
+Gets or sets the WorkType to be review or modified.

 <a name='M-OutlookObjectives-FormChangeWorkType-ComboApplication_SelectedIndexChanged-System-Object,System-EventArgs-'></a>
 ### ComboApplication_SelectedIndexChanged(sender,e) `method`